TRIGONIM/lua-express/README.md

 ## Features:

-- ✅ Same features as the original express (except of rendering engine. temporarily) +
+- ✅ Same features as in the original express (except of rendering engine. temporarily) ➕
+- 🪞 API implementation and similarity with express.js is almost 100%.
+Even in small details 🔥
 - 🧩 Easy to embed into any existing lua applications of any complexity
-- 🪶 Lowest possible number of third-party dependencies
+- 🪶 Lowest possible amount of third-party dependencies
-- 🪞 API similarity with express.js is almost 100%.
-Even in small details
 - 🚀 Asynchronous (non-blocking) processing of incoming requests
 - 🛠️  Easy to extend and modify with third-party modules
-- 🏋️‍♂️ Several highly loaded web applications are already running on lua-express right now.
+- 🏋️‍♂️ Several highly loaded web applications are already running on lua-express right now

 ## Dependencies